Understanding Thyroid Autoimmunity: Hashimoto’s and Graves’ Disease

 You can’t change the genes you were born with, but you can influence how they express themselves.
 This is the power of epigenetics.
 Your daily choices around food, stress, movement, sleep, and environment all send messages to your genes, essentially turning them on or off, which then shapes how your body functions.

-Focusing on supportive habits like managing stress, minimizing toxin exposure, and eating whole, nourishing foods can help create an internal environment that encourages healthy gene expression and supports your thyroid, immune system, and overall health.
+Quick tip: Focus on supportive habits like managing stress, minimizing toxin exposure, and eating whole, nourishing foods to encourage healthy gene expression and support your thyroid and immune system.

 Want to learn more about supporting healthy gene expression?
 Check out my blog: How Your Environment Affects Digestion: Understanding Epigenetics for Better Health